Launching a Low-Code Practice: What you Need to Know, Pt. 2

 This technology, which can be learned within 1-2 days, can increase development efficiency by 3X.

 This means a project can now be built for a third of the cost.
-And this makes all these projects that lacked part of the budget (suddenly) financially viable.
+Now, all of these projects that lacked part of the budget are financially viable.

 And any developer or agency that is using this game-changing technology now has access to all these projects (and basically zero competition).